Pixplicity/beginners-workshop/lesson3/README.md

 }
 ```

-* Since we are no sending the email address and subject to the SecondActivity anymore, remove in the onCreate method of the SecondActivity the code which expects the email address and subject to be provided.
+* Since we are not sending the email address and subject to the SecondActivity anymore, remove in the SecondActivity's `onCreate()` the code which expects the email address and subject to be provided.

 ##Conclusion
 Using _implicit_ and _explicit_ **Intents** wisely will transform your app into an efficient way to perform a certain **Task**.
 Don't reinvent the wheel if somebody else, or a system activity can do this step in the task for you!

-On to [lesson 4](../section4/README.md) where you will learn about a very frequently used **View** the **ListView**.
+On to [lesson 4](../section4/README.md), where you will learn about a very frequently used **View** the **ListView**.